Upward communication: 6 lessons for every business that wants to thrive in 2022

-With so many different ways of working, from hybrid to fully remote working, big and smaller companies alike had to find new ways to maintain and improve internal communication processes.
-Ensuring that employees remain as safe as possible whilst still meeting deadlines.
+With so many different ways of working, from hybrid to fully remote working, big and smaller companies alike had to find new ways to maintain and improve employee communication processes.
+Improving communication skills across all levels of an organization can significantly enhance overall productivity and employee satisfaction.

 This brings us to upward communication and how internal communication is mostly handled in today’s organizations.